Disclosure: if you purchase through any links on this web page, I earn referral fees from partners. These fees do not influence my recommendations.

 The company offers free automatic malware scanning on all hosting plans.

-WPX detects malware using ClamAV, an open source and cross-platform antivirus toolkit that’s been undergoing constant improvements since 2004.
+WPX uses ClamAV, an open-source and cross-platform antivirus toolkit that’s been undergoing regular upgrades since 2004.

-As of early 2019, WPX Hosting does not offer 2-factor authentication, although I was assured by a support team member that this feature is currently in development.
+As of early 2020, WPX Hosting doesn’t offer 2-factor authentication, although I was assured by a support team member that this feature is currently in development.

 For the time being, you can make your account more secure by restricting access by IP address or by enabling email login notifications – both features can be activated from My Account -> Security: